wavemaker/docs/learn/how-tos/microfrontends-iframe.md

 ---
 ---

+## Introduction

 In this document we will learn how we can use iframes to load different micro apps inside a single host application.
 The approach is shown without using any microfrontend framework.

-One of the simplest approaches of loading multiple applications inside the browser is by using iframes.
+One of the simplest ways of loading multiple applications inside the browser is by using iframes.
 By their nature, iframes makes it easy to build a page out of independent sub-pages.
 They offer a good degree of isolation in terms of styles, scripts etc., not interfering with each other.

 In this example we will create three apps: